AVXPANAOR/MedInternsGuide/README.md

 #### Evidence-based Medicine
 You are neither expected nor able to memorize every single detail required to diagnose and manage every single pathology, but you are required to practice in accordance with the latest high-quality evidence.
 These two apps/websites allow you to find reliable answers to your clinical questions quickly.
 Get comfortable with them and learn to use them effectively and quickly.

-* **[UpToDate](https://wolterskluwer.com/en/solutions/uptodate)**: It's a __must have.__ It's a subscription-based service that provides you with all the relevant information, management algorithms, drug interaction checking service, etc. Basically, everything you need to navigate through a clinical situation.
+* **[UpToDate](https://wolterskluwer.com/en/solutions/uptodate)**: It's a __must-have.__ It's a subscription-based service that provides you with all the relevant information, management algorithms, drug interaction checking service, etc. Basically, everything you need to navigate through a clinical situation.
 Many websites allow you to purchase a subscription; simply Google it in Farsi.
 It's also available on iMD. **Note:** Because of the insecure internet access condition in Iran, you are strongly advised to also subscribe to UpToDate's offline service.
 * **[Medscape](https://medscape.com)**: The free alternative to UpToDate.
 The entries are significantly more concise and limited.
 * **[MDCalc](https://mdcalc.com)**: An extremely handy tool for calculating clinical scores based on different criteria, and various other clinically relevant measures.